mythril-forge/vanilla-spells/spells/level-8/incendiary-cloud.md

 The cloud spreads around corners and is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

-When the cloud appears, each creature in it must make a Dexterity saving throw.
+When the cloud appears, each creature in it must make a Dexterity Saving Throw.
 A creature takes `10d8` fire damage on a failed save, or half as much damage on a successful one.
 A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.